stanbubnoff/logmark/README.md

 !['logmark logo'](./docs/img/logmark_primary_color.png)

 # Simple, lightweight and dependency free nodejs logger with human-readable logs
-> !!!
-IT'S VERY VERY VERY IMPORTANT !!!
-> Please set star for this repo on github :) :) :)
-> It's very simple but will cheer up the author
-> Thanks! :)
 ## Why?
 I needed a very simple logger without third-party dependencies, a complex configuration and with a beautiful human-readable output.